 - Students who matriculated in Fall 2012 or later as traditional entering college students (and began with the FYS, even if you came with some credits that transferred in)

-- Transfer students who were new to Mount Union in Fall 2012 or later--see the WOC Dir. for special directions
+- Transfer students who were new to Mount Union in Fall 2013 or later--see the WOC Director for special directions and timing

-- Honors students who matriculated in Fall 2012 or later--you may submit Honors and regular IC coursework
+- Honors students who matriculated in Fall 2012 or later--you may submit work from Honors FYS and Foundations plus regular IC coursework

 How Will I Know My Portfolio Is Complete?

 When you submit your WOC Portfolio presentation to Dropbox for the “Due by” date you select in Brightspace, you will receive an email confirmation that you have submitted.

 Where Can I Get Help on Writing or Speaking Assignments?

 If you want support for developing your writing and/or speaking abilities, make an appointment with a consultant at the Center for Writing and Oral Communication (CWOC), which is in KHIC.
 While consultants will not revise or edit for you, they can help you identify areas of weakness or specific problems to address before completing a piece for the portfolio.
 The consultants understand the expectations for the Second Year WOC Portfolio, and they can help you become better communicators; however, they are undergraduate students and are not in a position to tell students if a piece will pass or not.